The Early Years And Beyond

 Diet is another key part of her recovery.
 “The food is low glycemic.
 Dr. Jacobs informed me sugar makes us crave the drugs.
 I had no idea.
 We eat very healthy, and I feel like I’m a professional athlete.”

-Ultimately, Hannah is glad she came to Bluff Plantation.
+Ultimately, Hannah is glad she came to Bluff.
 “When I’m sober I’m much happier.
 Is it hard?
 Absolutely.
 But is it worth it?
 Yeah, 100 percent.”

 As featured on A&Es intervention.
 Digger struggled with addiction for 20 years.
 With the determination to make a change in his life.
-Digger sought treatment at Bluff Plantation.
+Digger sought treatment at Bluff.